bitfocus/companion-module-studiocoast-vmix/README.md

 # Recent Patches
+**v4.0.1**
+- Removed now redundant logging of PID
+- Fixed one debug option not being hidden when debug options are hidden
+- Fixed several typos

 **v4.0.0**
 - Changes to Variable generation based on config options allowing granular control over what variables are generated, resulting in significant performance benefits by only generating the variables a user plans to use
 - Added Variable list doc [docs/variables.md](./docs/variables.md)